Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The NOD recording starts several concurrent timelines.
 The Foreclosure Fairness Act mediation right becomes available — but must be exercised within a specific window after the NOD.
 The minimum timeline to the Notice of Trustee's Sale begins running.
 And the 190-day total foreclosure clock is now officially started.

-The Foreclosure Fairness Act: Washington's Most Powerful Homeowner Protection
+The Foreclosure Fairness Act Under RCW 61.24.163: Washington's Most Powerful Homeowner Protection

-Washington's Foreclosure Fairness Act (FFA) gives eligible borrowers the right to request a formal mediation session with the lender after the NOD is recorded.
-This is not a suggestion or an informal conversation — it is a structured, state-administered mediation process where both parties must participate, the lender must send a representative with authority to discuss resolution options, and a neutral mediator facilitates the session.
+Washington's Foreclosure Fairness Act (FFA) under RCW 61.24.163 gives eligible borrowers the right to request a formal mediation session with the lender after the NOD is recorded under RCW 61.24.030.
+This is a structured, state-administered mediation process where both parties must participate, the lender must send a representative with authority to discuss resolution options, and a neutral mediator facilitates the session.
+RCW 61.24.165 also provides a modification request right that suspends the foreclosure when invoked.
+Mandatory referral applies to owner-occupied properties.

-The FFA mediation right is one of the strongest homeowner protections in any non-judicial foreclosure state.
+The RCW 61.24.163 mediation right is one of the strongest homeowner protections in any non-judicial foreclosure state.
 Most non-judicial states provide no formal in-process mediation mechanism.
-Washington's FFA creates a real and structured opportunity for modification discussions within the non-judicial timeline that homeowners in Georgia, Texas, or Arizona simply do not have.
+Washington's FFA creates a real and structured opportunity for 12 C.F.R. § 1024.41 modification discussions within the non-judicial timeline.

-But the FFA mediation right has a specific deadline.
-It must be requested within a defined window after the NOD is recorded.
+The RCW 61.24.163 mediation right has a specific 7-day request window after the NOD.
 Once that window closes, the right is permanently lost — it cannot be recovered by requesting mediation after the deadline.
-The exact window is governed by current Washington Department of Commerce rules, and confirming the specific deadline for your NOD date requires professional verification.
+The exact window is governed by current Washington Department of Commerce rules.

 A homeowner who requests FFA mediation and arrives professionally prepared — with current financial documentation, a viable modification proposal, and knowledge of what programs apply to their loan — has a meaningful opportunity to achieve a modification through the mediation process.
 A homeowner who misses the FFA window or arrives unprepared loses one of Washington's most valuable protections.